Photo by Jesus "CritiQ" Henriquez

 Step 1– Take a little whiff of your faux fur garment.
 If it hasn't been to a dusty and debaucherous festival lately, it may just need a good shaking outside.
 Escort your beast out back and give it several firm yet loving shakes.

 Give your precious a good brush with a wide-tooth comb.
 Don’t be afraid…you can apply medium pressure—we promise he won’t bite.
 If you have an official SpiritHood faux fur, use the comb that came with your purchase for optimal fluff.

 Step 2 – Does your faux fur have a lingering scent?
-If you’re getting flashbacks from the bonfire smoke trapped within your fur, a gentle fabric deodorizer may do the trick.
-We recommend a light spritzing of Febreze deodorizing fabric spray.
-Then, hang your garment outside and give it a few good shots.
+If you’re getting fragrance flashbacks from recent adventure trapped within your fur, we recommend an essential oils spray.
+(The best essential oils to eliminate smells are lavender and orange.)
+Bring your garment outside and give it a light spritzing.

 Step 3 – Now, allow your beauty to hang in a safe location indoors.
 Be sure to leave it in an open space, away from direct sunlight, for a day or so.